twentyTwo/vsc-ext-coding-time-tracker/src/database.ts.md

 - It also migrates old entries to ensure the `branch` field is present.

 ### Adding Entries
-- `addEntry(date, project, timeSpent, branch)`
+- `addEntry(date, project, timeSpent, branch, language)`
-  - Adds or updates a time entry for the given date, project, and branch.
+  - Adds or updates a time entry for the given date, project, branch, and language.
-  - If an entry already exists for the same date/project/branch, it increments the `timeSpent`.
+  - If an entry already exists for the same date/project/branch/language, it increments the `timeSpent`.
   - Saves the updated entries back to persistent storage.

 ### Retrieving Entries